rroethof/roethof.net/content/posts/2025/04/bare-metal-vs-cloud-my-perspective/index.md

 Articles like [this one](https://berthub.eu/articles/posts/mailen-en-communiceren-zonder-musk-en-trump-cloud-kootwijk/) about escaping big tech only reinforce this point.
 It's not just about the price tag; it's about *who* controls your data.
 And I've learned a fundamental truth: if you didn't build it, you don't control it.

 This lack of control extends beyond simple cost considerations.
 It delves into the realm of data sovereignty and the potential for government surveillance.
-The Foreign Intelligence Surveillance Act (FISA), specifically Section 702, grants the NSA direct access to data held by cloud providers—a chilling reality. ([More on FISA 702](https://en.wikipedia.org/wiki/Section_702_of_the_FISA_Amendments_Act_of_2008)).
+The Foreign Intelligence Surveillance Act (FISA), specifically Section 702, grants the NSA direct access to data held by cloud providers, a chilling reality. ([More on FISA 702](https://en.wikipedia.org/wiki/Section_702_of_the_FISA_Amendments_Act_of_2008)).

-A friend of mine put it perfectly: **"Building a sovereign cloud in an American data center is like putting a safe in the FBI's living room — you might have the key, but they own the house."**
+A friend of mine put it perfectly: **"Building a sovereign cloud in an American data center is like putting a safe in the FBI's living room, you might have the key, but they own the house."**

-He also wisely pointed out: **"Building a sovereign cloud on American software is like building a fortress on American foundations — no matter how European the walls are, the gate remains out of your control."**
+He also wisely pointed out: **"Building a sovereign cloud on American software is like building a fortress on American foundations, no matter how European the walls are, the gate remains out of your control."**

 ### My VPS Experiences: A Costly Lesson in Scalability

-I've used smaller VPS providers (Tilaa, Versio, Hetzner)—they're great for simple projects like a personal blog.
-But for my work—DNS, mail, multiple web servers—the costs quickly spiraled out of control.
+I've used smaller VPS providers (Tilaa, Versio, Hetzner), they're great for simple projects like a personal blog.
+But for my work, DNS, mail, multiple web servers, the costs quickly spiraled out of control.
 Three DNS servers at €10/month each?
 It adds up fast.
 Managing them all became a nightmare.

 My experience as a pentester and security officer only made the risks even clearer.
 This experience underscored the limitations of relying on multiple VPS providers for complex infrastructure.
 The management overhead and escalating costs ultimately led me to seek a more sustainable and controlled solution.